Deforestation in Nigeria: Consequences of deforestation in Nigeria

-Deforestation threatens the rich biodiversity of Nigeria, endangering various plant and animal species dependent on forest ecosystems.
-The removal of forests can result in species extinction and ecological imbalances.

 Forests play a critical role in mitigating climate change by absorbing carbon dioxide (CO_{2}) from the atmosphere.
 Deforestation contributes to increased carbon emissions, exacerbating global warming and climate change.
 The reduction in trees that absorb carbon dioxide results in excess emissions, harming all species, including humans.

-Forests maintain soil fertility and prevent erosion.
+They also maintain soil fertility and prevent erosion.
 Deforestation causes soil erosion, reducing agricultural productivity and causing soil loss and gullies.
 Aquatic trees' roots, critical for fish and other species, diminish due to deforestation.